fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 });
 ```

-If we now run the app with <i>npm run dev</i> we can verify that a request to http://localhost:3000/ping gives response <i>pong</i>, so our configuration is set!
+If we now run the app with <i>npm run dev</i> we can verify that a request to http://localhost:3000/ping gives a response <i>pong</i>, so our configuration is set!

-When starting the app with <i>npm run dev</i>, it is running in development mode, and for sure that is not suitable whenwe later on opera the app in production.
+When starting the app with <i>npm run dev</i>, it is running in development mode, and for sure that is not suitable when we later on opera the app in production.

 Let us now try to create the <i>production build</i> by running the TypeScript compiler.
 Since we have defined the <i>outdir</i> in our tsconfig.json, there's really nothing else to do, but run the script <i>npm run tsc</i>.